kartikkkandpal/ScrapeBot/README.md

 # 🤖 AI-Powered Web Scraping Chatbot

-> **⚡ Note:** The original design used the OpenAI ChatGPT API, which is a paid service.
-To make this project fully accessible and free to use, we have integrated **Google's Gemini API** — a powerful generative AI that works similarly to ChatGPT, providing accurate and contextual responses based on website content.

 This project demonstrates how to build a **console-based AI chatbot** that can interact with any website, extract key information, and answer user queries intelligently.

 ## 📋 Table of Contents